open-telemetry/opentelemetry-specification/specification/logs/api.md

 ## Logger

 The `Logger` is responsible for emitting `LogRecord`s.
-There are three types of logging operations:
+There are two types of logging operations:

 * **Log Bridge** operations to be used when receiving data from other logging libraries.
 * **Log Instrumentation** operations to be used when writing instrumentation for OpenTelemetry.
-* **Helper** operations to assist with using the logger.

-The Logger contains methods for all types of operations.
+The Logger contains methods for both types of operations.
 The `Logger` MUST provide a function to:

 - [Emit a `LogRecord`](#emit-a-logrecord)